brownerd/brownerd.github.io/_drafts/365-days-to-learn-js.md

 Ideas:

+- Swipeable navigation. it works just like a slider does. next nav categroy can be blurred out and clipped on the side.

+- STL MIT HAUS opening.
+All designs can be tweeked my viewers and sent or printed

 - Web vs Print typography
     - Indentation vs new line (Both work, but one would require much more paper, thus more money)